patternleaf/udder/README.md

 Udder Architecture in a Nutshell
 --------------------------------

 The class com.coillighting.udder.ServicePipeline assembles the application components into a webserver capable of driving OPC RGB pixel lighting instruments.
-Here's how it works:
+The coarse grained pipeline has three stages, with network IO:

+Network => HttpServiceContainer => ShowRunner => OpcTransmitter => Network

+Details:
 * A human **lighting designer** initiates HTTP **requests** from a web page in a browsers.
 * A SimpleFramework (v5.1.5) server listens for incoming HTTP **requests**.
 Request **payloads** are curently expected to be JSON structures.
 * A Boon (v0.23) JSON decoder converts each request **payload** into a **command** object.